 NATIONAL HARBOR, Md. – Despite plenty of vendor hype, most enterprises use cloud computing services sparingly.
-However, Gartner analysts say crucial steps must be taken today to avoid serious cloud computing security problems
+However, Gartner analysts say crucial steps must be taken today to avoid serious cloud computing security problems when adoption rates rise in the near future.

 During a presentation at the 2011 Gartner Security & Risk Management summit, Gartner Vice President and Distinguished Analyst John Pescatore told attendees that even though most industry observers believe enterprise cloud computing adoption is on the rise, Gartner’s research has found public cloud computing use is limited to Software as a Service (SaaS) offerings.